13th Independent Battery Wisconsin Light Artillery

 The 13th Independent Battery Wisconsin Light Artillery, was an artillery battery that served in the Union Army during the American Civil War.

 Service

-The 13th Independent Battery was mustered into service at Milwaukee, Wisconsin, on December 29, 1863, and spent its entire service in garrisons at New Orleans, Louisiana, and Baton Rouge, Louisiana.
-The battery was mustered out on July 20, 1865.
+The 13th Independent Battery was mustered into service at Milwaukee, Wisconsin, on December 29, 1863.
+After the regiment was mustered, it marched to New Orleans, Louisiana, arriving on February 12, 1864, before moving on to Baton Rouge on February 17, where it was assigned to Fort Williams for garrison duty.

+The regiment was mustered out of service on July 20, 1865.